Meet the group

 Christopher Taylor

-I was born in Knaresborough, a small town in North Yorkshire, before moving to Manchester to study an integrated masters in Chemistry with Medicinal Chemistry.
+I grew up in Knaresborough, a small town in North Yorkshire, before moving to Manchester to study for an MChem in Chemistry with Medicinal Chemistry.
 During my undergraduate degree, I undertook summer studentships with Nick Turner (Manchester) and Angela Russell (Oxford).
-I worked on the development of a mass spectrometry-based assay for lytic polysaccharide monooxygenases during my masters project in the Green group.
+My Masters project was based within the Green group, developing a mass spectrometry-based assay for lytic polysaccharide monooxygenases.

-Outside of my studies, I enjoy playing sports, particularly cricket and football.
-I also enjoy travelling, music and the occasional night in the pub.
+Outside of the lab, I enjoy playing sports, hiking and an occasional evening in the pub.

 Ross.jpg